 From a Pagan perspective, the Easter story is one of many stories of dying and resurrecting deities.
 In these stories, the hero dies, descends to the underworld, and returns to the mortal world bringing some blessing or new knowledge.

 Persephone is taken to the Underworld by force (though in earlier versions, it seems to have been voluntary), but returns every six months; Gilgamesh goes to the Faraway to try to find a herb of immortality to revive his friend (possibly lover) Enkidu; Orpheus goes to rescue Eurydice; Inanna descends to the underworld, though her reasons for doing so are unclear.
-Jesus goes there to rescue the souls of those trapped in Gehenna (this is referenced in the only letter of the Apostle Peter).
+Jesus goes there to rescue the souls of those trapped in Gehenna (this is referenced in the first letter of the Apostle Peter).
 In Christus Victor theology, which is prevalent among the Eastern Orthodox churches, Jesus “tramples down death by death” and because he is God, cannot be contained by death, and so transcends it.
 He then returns transformed into a being who can manifest as he chooses — by the Sea of Galilee, or on the road to Emmaus.

 The mythical journey undergone by all these heroes and heroines is a descent into death and the underworld, returning transformed into something greater, and bringing back a gift for humanity.
 The hymn Now the green blade rises references this mythological and transformational aspect of the Easter story.

 Now the green blade rises from the buried grain,

 Wheat that in the dark earth many years has lain;